sunwoo604/sunwoo604.github.io/README.md

 -  Divided every string into each character and assigned unique index to each unique character and converted each character into a numeric value.

 ### Word Level RNN
-- Tokenized every string into every word(including punctuation) and assigned a unique index to each unique w,ord and converted each character into a numeric value
+- Tokenized every string into every word(including punctuation) and assigned a unique index to each unique word and converted each character into a numeric value
 - Implemented both single and multilayer RNN

 ## [UCL Liveboost Visualization for FC Online 4](https://github.com/sunwoo604/FCOnline4_UCL_Liveboost_VIz)